 Frequently asked questions about forklifts, safety training, and the Cromer Companies

 Curious about forklift training?
-How forklift accidents happen (and how do we prevent them)?
+How do forklift accidents happen (and how do we prevent them)?
 Which forklift should I buy?
 The Forklift Boss has the answers!

 Marshall Cromer started East Bay Clarklift, Inc. on October 17, 1989.
 In 1994 we added the Daewoo/Doosan forklift line.
 In 1998, we became the Bay Area distributor for Caterpillar forklifts, and took on the Kalmar large forklift line.
 In 2010, we started to call ourselves "Cromer Material Handling" to showcase the complete material handling resource we've become.
 Since then we've added Princeton, Linde, and BYD forklifts to our brands as well.
 Over 25 years of getting you the right product for the right job.